list-jonas/shadcn-ui-animated-tabs/README.md

 ## Usage

-To use this project, you can follow these steps:
+To use this project, follow these steps:

-1. **Explore the calendar:**
+1. **Explore the tabs:**
-   - View the dynamic theming in action by switching between themes.
+   - Interact with the tabs to see the smooth animations between content transitions.
-   - Interact with the calendar to add, edit, and remove events.
+   - Switch between themes to see how the styles adapt.

-2. **Modify the styles:**
+2. **Modify the animations:**
-   - Customize the calendar styles by modifying the CSS variables defined in the Shadcn theme files located at `src/components/shadcn-big-calendar/shadcn-big-calendar.css`.
+   - Customize the tab animations by modifying the JavaScript in the file located at `src/components/ui/tabs.tsx`.

 3. **Integrate into your own project:**
-   - Use the code and styles as a reference or starting point for integrating a dynamically themed calendar into your own Next.js application.
+   - Use the code and animation styles as a reference or starting point for integrating animated tabs into your own Next.js application.

 ## Contributing